soft9000/gitup/README.md

 Use github as a cross-computer clipboard.

 ## Backstory
-I need to copy and paste much into "AboutTime."
+I need to copy and paste much into "[AboutTime](https://github.com/soft9000/AboutTime)."
 So imagine my angst when a recent upgrade shut-down my ability to move data out of my 'Dev environment?

 Necessity being the invention of 'Mother (or something like that) this morning I cobbled **GitUp 9000** together so we might use a safe, approved & ubiquitous way to copy & paste text between multiple computers.

-Status: **Testing success.**
+Status: **TESTING SUCCESS.**

 - Adding an `argparse` is on the "comming soon" list.